joeparis/CS133J-Spring-17/Assignments.md

 1. Display the list of all selected checkboxes

 Be sure that whoever posts the assignment for your group includes the names of *all* group members on the page.

+Also, I'm going to hold off one more class on the survey I promised.

 # Assignment 2